Duogenda logoDuogenda

 Why it works

 SBI makes hard conversations cleaner.
-It reduces defensiveness because the feedback stays tied to observable moments instead of becoming a broad indictment.
+It reduces defensiveness because the feedback stays tied to observable moments instead of becoming a broad indictment of the person.

 Common mistake